asifbacchus/fail2banUFW/README.md

 you don't have to maintain IP block/allow lists manually anymore!

 I hope this helps you in dealing with your server getting bombarded by irritating scanning-bots.
-As always, check out my block at https://mytechiethoughts.com for more solutions like this and feel free to contribute comments, suggestions and improvements!
+As always, check out my blog at https://mytechiethoughts.com for more solutions like this and feel free to contribute comments, suggestions and improvements!